GuillaumeDeconinck/GuillaumeDeconinck/README.md

 # EN
 - 👋 Hi, I’m @GuillaumeDeconinck.
 - 👨‍💻 I'm a backend NodeJS developer.
-I mainly use TypeScript instead of JavaScript.
+I mainly use TypeScript.
 Note that, technically, I'm a full stack developer, but I mostly prefer the backend side of things.
 - 📚 I have a master's degree in computer science from UCLouvain (university).
 - ☁️ I use everyday Docker and Kubernetes, with CI/CD pipelines (Github now, Gitlab previously).
 - 👀 I’m interested in Rust, Vert.x & Devops tools.